kkoltun/dev_notes/java_persistence/hibernate/detached_state.md

 * Think of how users tell the difference between one element and another.
 * Every immutable is probably a good candidate for the business key.
 Mutable attributes may be good too, provided they are updated rarely or that you can control the case when they're updated.
 * Every attribute that has a `UNIQUE` database constraint is a good candidate for the business key.
-* Any date or time-based attributem such as the creation timestamp of the record is usually a good component of a business key.
+* Any date or time-based attributes such as the creation timestamp of the record is usually a good component of a business key.
 Pay attention to the accuracy of `System.currentTimeMilis()` which is JVM-specific.
 * You may use the database identifier of an associated entity instance.
 This is applicable in cases in which the entity is completely dependent on another and requires an already-persistent object in construction.